yitzchak/nontrivial-gray-streams/README.md

 The existing function CLOSE is redefined to be a generic function, but otherwise behaves the same.
-The default method provided by class FUNDAMENTAL-STREAM sets a flag for OPEN-STREAM-P.  The value returned by CLOSE will be as specified by the issue CLOSED-STREAM-OPERATIONS.
+The default method provided by class [FUNDAMENTAL-STREAM][] sets a flag for [OPEN-STREAM-P][].
+The value returned by CLOSE will be as specified by the issue CLOSED-STREAM-OPERATIONS.

 ## OPEN-STREAM-P
 [Generic Function]